carloluisito/ToggleNet/README.md

 - **Rule Priorities**: Control evaluation order with numeric priority values
 - **Flexible Rollouts**: Set different rollout percentages for each rule group
 - **Common Attributes**: Pre-populated suggestions for common user attributes like country, plan, device type, etc.
+- **Real-time Notifications**: Immediate feedback for save operations and test results
+- **Detailed Test Results**: Comprehensive evaluation details showing which rules matched and why

+### Targeting Rules Logic:

+The targeting rules engine follows a strict evaluation logic:

+1. **When targeting rules are disabled**: Uses the fallback rollout percentage
+2. **When targeting rules are enabled**:
+   - Evaluates rule groups in priority order (lowest priority first)
+   - **If a rule group matches**: Uses that group's rollout percentage
+   - **If NO rule groups match**: Feature is **disabled** (regardless of fallback percentage)

+This ensures that targeting rules are strictly enforced - users must meet the defined criteria to receive features.

 Example targeting scenarios you can configure through the dashboard:
 - **Premium Features**: Target users with `plan = "enterprise"` AND `country IN ["US", "CA"]`